-Exercise professionals will gain a basic understanding of PD and learn to use our PWR!Moves curriculum to design and implement group exercise or personal training programs for PWP that integrate PD-specific functional skill training into a multimodal fitness program.
-We believe that by focusing on the same fundamental PD-specific skills and method of training in rehab and group exercise and cycling back and forth between disciplines for life, it may be possible to extend the benefits of rehabilitation and reap the additive and complementary benefits of group exercise programs necessary to slow motor and cognitive deterioration and lower mortality.
+Exercise professionals will gain a basic understanding of PD and learn to use the PWR!Moves® curriculum to design and implement group exercise or personal training programs for PWP that integrate PD-specific functional skill training into a multimodal fitness program.
+We believe that by focusing on the same fundamental PD-specific skills and method of training in rehab and group exercise for life, it may be possible to extend the benefits of rehabilitation and reap the additive and complementary benefits of group exercise programs necessary to slow motor and cognitive deterioration and lower mortality.

-To guide exercise professionals in how to design and implement functional skill training in community exercise settings we have created a framework with three training levels that build in complexity and provide methods of instruction to address multiple symptoms of PD.
-In Level 1, function is deconstructed into the four foundational building blocks (Basic 4 | PWR!Moves).
-The focus is on two instructional methods: Prepare, the mindful rehearsal of quality whole-body large amplitude movements to target rigidity; and activate, the progression of movements into higheffort, repetitive exercise to target bradykinesia.
+To guide exercise professionals in how to design and implement functional skill training, we have created a framework with three training levels that build in complexity and provide methods of instruction to address multiple symptoms of PD.
+In Level 1, function is deconstructed into the four foundational building blocks (Basic 4 | PWR!Moves®).
+The focus is on two instructional methods: Prepare, the mindful rehearsal of quality whole-body large amplitude movements to target rigidity; and activate, the progression of movements into high- effort, repetitive exercise to target bradykinesia.
 In Level 2, the focus shifts to rebuilding action sequences that simulate meaningful multidirectional overground movements and transitions (mobility) and daily physical activities (functionalities), an instruction method we call Flow to target incoordination.
-In Level 3, the focus shifts to training PWP like functional athletes by integrating Level 1 & 2 activities and methods into multimodal fitness classes or personal training programs (i.e., aerobics, strength, balance, agility, flexibility).
+In Level 3, the focus shifts to training PWP like functional athletes by integrating Level 1 & 2 activities and methods into multimodal fitness classes or personal training programs.